 Make the most of the great outdoors and go bushwalking, fishing or paragliding.
 If horseriding and rodeos are your thing, you’re spoilt for choice when it comes to riding trails and events including the spectacular in March and the National Cutting Horse Association’s in May and June.

-Kids will love getting up close to kangaroos, wallabies and other friendly animals at the Tamworth Marsupial Park and Adventure Playground.
-Another fun spot for kids is the Tamworth Regional Playground, where there are flying foxes, a skywalk, bike track and splash pad.
+Kids will love getting up close to kangaroos, wallabies and other friendly animals at the Tamworth Marsupial Park and Adventure Playground where they can even feed a joey.
+Another fun spot for kids is the T

-With green pastures and fertile soils, the Tamworth region grows ample produce.
+With green pastures and fertile soils, the Tamworth region is chock-full of delicious food and wine experiences.
 You can enjoy some of the local bounty at a range of restaurants and the annual 10-day Taste Tamworth Festival in April, which celebrates the region’s fresh produce and cool climate wines.